History of penicillin: Trials

-Howard Florey's team at Oxford showed that penicillium extract killed different bacteria.
-Gardner and Orr-Ewing tested it against gonococcus (against which it was most effective), meningococcus, streptococcus, staphylococcus, anthrax bacteria, actinomyces, tetanus bacterium (Clostridium tetani) and gangrene bacteria.
+Howard Florey's team at Oxford showed that Penicillium extract killed many kinds of bacteria.
+Gardner and Orr-Ewing tested it against gonococcus (against which it was most effective), meningococcus, streptococcus, staphylococcus, Bacillus anthracis, actinomyces and tetanus bacterium (Clostridium tetani) and the bacteria that cause gangrene.
 They observed bacteria attempting to grow in the presence of penicillin, and noted that penicillin was neither an enzyme that broke the bacteria down, nor an antiseptic that killed them; rather, it was a chemical that interfered with the process of cell division.
 Jennings observed that it had no effect on white blood cells, and would therefore reinforce rather than hinder the body's natural defences against bacteria.
 She also found that unlike sulphonamides, the first and only effective broad-spectrum antibiotic available at the time, it was not destroyed by pus.
 Medawar found that it did not affect the growth of tissue cells.

 Thousands of glass fermentation vessels like this one were used in laboratories to produce penicillin.
 The mould was grown on the surface of a liquid filled with nutrients.
 The stopper kept contaminants out while allowing the mould to get fresh air.

 By March 1940 the Oxford team had sufficient impure penicillin to commence testing whether it was toxic.
 Over the next two months, Florey and Jennings conducted a series of experiments on rats, mice, rabbits and cats in which penicillin was administered in various ways.
 Their results showed that penicillin was destroyed in the stomach, but that all forms of injection were effective, as indicated by assay of the blood.
 It was found that penicillin was largely and rapidly excreted unchanged in their urine.
 They found no evidence of toxicity in any of their animals.
-Had they tested against guinea pigs research might have halted at this point, for penicillin is toxic to guinea pigs.
+Had they tested against guinea pigs, research might have halted at this point, for penicillin is toxic to guinea pigs.

 At 11:00 am on Saturday 25 May 1940, Florey injected eight mice with a virulent strain of Streptococcus, and then injected four of them with the penicillin solution.
 These four were divided into two groups: two of them received 10 milligrams once, and the other two received 5 milligrams at regular intervals.
 By 3:30 am on Sunday all four of the untreated mice were dead.
 All of the treated ones were still alive, although one died two days later.
 Florey described the result to Jennings as "a miracle."